 Top 5 Best Disney World Restaurants for Children with Autism

-There’s a popular saying in the Autism community, “If you know one person with autism, then you know one person with autism”.
-While this simply means that no two people with ASD are alike.
-The full disclaimer is what works for our child may not work for yours.
-Some children seek sensory input, others avoid it.
-For example, the Rainforest Cafe and T-Rex Cafe provide a lot of sensory stimulation.
-This can be too much for some children, or perfect for others.
+There is a popular saying in the Autism community, “If you know one person with autism, then you know one person with autism.”
+This quote means that no two people with ASD are alike, and what works for our child may not work for yours.
+Some children seek sensory input, while others avoid it.
+For example, the Rainforest Cafe and T-Rex Cafe provide a lot of sensory stimulation, which can be too much for some children, or perfect for others.

-A few children can cope with strangers being close by.
-Our child does not like strangers in close proximity unless they have interacted with him prior to coming in his space.
+A few children can cope with strangers sitting in close quarters.
+Our child does not like strangers nearby unless they have interacted with him before coming into his space.
 Many children despise being the center of attention and will want to avoid teasing from their servers.
 Restaurants like the 50s Prime Time Cafe and Whispering Canyon Cafe provide lots of antics.

 5. Garden Grill

 Garden Grill is a family-style restaurant where each family sits separately in an isolated booth from the other tables.
 With so many Disney dining options putting tables practically on top of one another, this is a welcome change.